“It’s in my genes”

 What you eat can change your genes.
 This can create or prevent diseases.
 You have the power to make those changes by changing what you eat.

 Nutrigenomic studies revealed gene networks linking metabolic and brain disorders.

-A research conducted by the Department of Integrative Biology and Physiology, University of California, used nutrigenomics to study the effect of food on our genetic tendencies to develop certain diseases. whether certain foods have any healing potential on metabolic and brain disorders.
-They found that an omega-3 fatty acid called DHA, correct the gene damage caused by fructose,[sugar] and can help heal diet-induced metabolic and brain disorders.
+Research conducted by the University of California used nutrigenomics to study the effect of food on our genetic tendencies to develop certain diseases – whether certain foods have any healing potential for metabolic and brain disorders (2).

 3. No two people are the same

-The extent to which diet has an impact on the balance between healthy states and disease states may be contingent on an individual’s genetic makeup.
+The extent to which diet has an impact on the balance between healthy states and diseased states may be contingent on an individual’s genetic makeup.